st3v/plotq/README.md

-# PlotterQueue
+# plotq

-Send job requests to HPGL plotters
+A web-based spooler for HPGL plotters.

-🚧 Work in Progress
+🚧 Work in Progress 🚧

 ## Run